Azure/azure-sdk-for-net/sdk/monitor/Azure.Monitor.Ingestion/samples/Sample2_VerifyLogsAsync.md

-# <scenario_list>
+# SetUp

 To use these samples, you'll first need to set up resources.
 See [getting started](https://github.com/Azure/azure-sdk-for-net/blob/main/sdk/monitor/Azure.Monitor.Ingestion/README.md#getting-started) for details.

-## <scenario> asynchronously
+## Verify logs asynchronously

 You can verify that your data has been uploaded correctly by using the [Azure.Monitor.Query](https://github.com/Azure/azure-sdk-for-net/blob/main/sdk/monitor/Azure.Monitor.Query/README.md#install-the-package) library.
-Please run the [Upload custom logs](#upload-custom-logs) sample first before verifying the logs.
+Run the [Upload custom logs](#upload-custom-logs) sample first before verifying the logs.

 ```C# Snippet:VerifyLogsAsync
 var workspaceId = "...";